 6. Review and approve the disclosure required by Item 407(d)(3)(i) of Regulation S-K to be included in the Audit Committee Report in the Company’s proxy statement in connection with the annual stockholders meeting.

-7. Review and evaluate disclosures made to the Committee by the Company’s Chief Executive Officer (or other person serving as principal executive officer) and Chief Operating & Financial Officer (or other person serving as principal financial officer) during their certification process for the Form 10-K and Form 10-Q about any significant deficiencies in the design or operation of internal controls or material weaknesses therein and any fraud involving management or other employees who have a significant role in the Company’s internal controls.
+7. Review and evaluate disclosures made to the Committee by the Company’s Chief Executive Officer (or other person serving as principal executive officer) and Chief Financial Officer (or other person serving as principal financial officer) during their certification process for the Form 10-K and Form 10-Q about any significant deficiencies in the design or operation of internal controls or material weaknesses therein and any fraud involving management or other employees who have a significant role in the Company’s internal controls.

 Outside Auditing Firm